qibin2020/Hepgen/README.md

 refer to madgraph homepage.
 Remeber to `install Delphes Pythia8` inside the MG5

 - install the `standalone Delphes` (optional, only for pileup file) This need only once to generate the pileup file, after that this installation could be removed.
 The delphes should be compiled with pythia.
 See `special_env.sh` in `pileup` folder.
 Alternatively you can download the pielup file directly and this section is not needed.
+The codes are from [here](https://gitlab.com/stroche/particle-physics-methods).

 # Modification to local environment
 Check the file `env.sh` and replace to your local madgraph installation path and pileup file path.

 Also, remeber to replace the lcg environment as mentioned before.

 For the pileup: please refer to the folder `pileup` and readme there if generate by yourself, or download existing one.
+The codes are from [here](https://gitlab.com/stroche/particle-physics-methods).

 # Check the config, detector and process defination
 templates hosted in `config`: not recommended to change

 detector stored in `detector`: not recommended to change
 - `ATLAS_PileUp_10deg_antiKt06.tcl`: with variable Pileup.
-(10degree for all eta slice)
+(10degree for all eta slice).

+The following one provoded for reference:
 - `ATLAS_PileUpZero_10deg_antiKt06.tcl`: with no pileup and pileup removal algorithm disabled.
-(10degree for all eta slice)
+(10degree for all eta slice).
 - `delphes_card_ATLAS_PileUp.tcl`: original card shipped with Delphes.
 For reference.
 - `delphes_card_ATLAS.tcl`: original card shipped with Delphes.
 For reference.